Get in touch with us

 Portuguese Dual Citizenship

-Considering Portugal is part of the European Union, its citizens are also EU citizens, able to bask in all the Union’s freedoms, and are also entitled to move, live, and work in any country within the Schengen Zone, including Austria, Belgium, Croatia, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Slovakia, Slovenia, Spain, Sweden and Switzerland.
+Since Portugal belongs to the European Union, its nationals also enjoy EU citizenship privileges.
+These include the liberty to move, live, and work freely across 28 other Schengen Area countries: Austria, Belgium, Bulgaria Croatia, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Romania, Slovakia, Slovenia, Spain, Sweden, and Switzerland.

 Portugal has one of the strongest passports and accepts dual (or multiple) citizenships.